Yaoying Xu, Ph.D.

 - M.Ed. in early childhood/special education, University of Nevada, Las Vegas

 - B.A. in English language and literature, Huazhong University of Science and Technology

-Culturally and linguistically appropriate assessment and intervention; social interaction and school readiness; peer-mediated instructional strategies; family empowerment; personnel preparation in EI/ECSE
+Culturally and linguistically appropriate assessment and intervention; social interaction skills and language/literacy skills related to school readiness; peer-mediated instructional strategies; family empowerment; personnel preparation in EI/ECSE

 - President (2015-2016), Chinese American Educational Research and Development Association